ChainSafe/game-docs-v2/docs/v2.5/9_interacting-with-nfts.md

 var contract = "0x9123541E259125657F03D7AD2A7D1a8Ec79375BA";
 var tokenId = "1";
-string uri = await ERC721.URI(contract, tokenId);
+var uri = await ERC721.URI(contract, tokenId);
 ```

 ### ERC-1155

-ERC-1155, the Ethereum Request for Comments 1155, is a versatile token standard on the Ethereum
+ERC-1155 is a versatile token standard that allows for the creation of both fungible
-blockchain that allows for the creation of both fungible (identical and interchangeable) and
+(identical and interchangeable) and
 non-fungible tokens (NFTs) within the same smart contract.
 Developed as an improvement over
 ERC-20 and ERC-721, ERC-1155 offers significant advantages in terms of efficiency and flexibility.